-Even a healthy, adult dog can experience multiple alterations in their nutritional needs, due to changing activity levels, whether they’re carrying a litter, or even depending on their home setting.
-Dogs who live in an urban environment, for example, may have different needs to pets in more rural areas.
+Even a healthy, adult dog can experience multiple alterations in their nutritional needs, due to changing activity levels, whether they’re carrying a litter or even depending on their home setting.
+Dogs that live in an urban environment, for example, may have different needs to pets in more rural areas.

 Can you make your own dog food?

 Making your own dog food can be incredibly complex.
-Before you even start to make changes to your pet’s diet, it's important to consult with a veterinary nutritionist, who will calculate your dog's energy and nutrient requirements.
-Your dog's breed, age, weight, activity level, condition, health and living conditions will all be taken into account when developing your pet’s nutritional profile, and each nutrient must be met precisely.
+Before you even start to make changes to your pet’s diet, it's important to talk to a veterinary nutritionist, who will calculate your dog's energy and nutrient requirements.
+Your dog's breed, age, weight, activity level, condition, health and living conditions will all be taken into account when developing your pet’s nutritional profile, and each nutritional need must be met precisely.

-Once your pet’s nutritional requirements are determined and you are given a formulated diet by a veterinary nutritionist, you will need to invest in specialist equipment.
-This can include, but is not limited to, a high-end meat grinder, cleavers, knives, shears, bowls, scales, containers, gloves, and cutting boards.
-Strict hygiene standards must also be met throughout the preparation process to avoid bacterial contamination.
+Once your pet’s nutritional requirements have been determined and a formulated diet has been provided by a veterinary nutritionist, you will need to invest in specific equipment.
+This can include, but is not limited to, a high-end meat grinder, cleavers, knives, shears, bowls, scales, containers, gloves and chopping boards.
+To avoid bacterial contamination, strict hygiene standards must also be met throughout the preparation process.

-Selecting the right ingredients to provide each nutrient can be difficult, too.
-Your veterinary nutritionist will select specific ingredients so your dog gets each nutrient in the proper amount.
-Some ingredients that seem nutritious to us can be toxic for your dog.
-Onions, for example, are a great source of vitamins and potassium, both of which are important nutrients families for pets, but are in fact toxic to dogs in any form.
+Selecting the right ingredients to provide each nutrient can be difficult too.
+Your veterinary nutritionist will select specific ingredients so your dog gets the correct amount of each nutrient.
+Some ingredients that are nutritious for humans can be toxic for your dog.
+Onions, for example, are a great source of vitamins and potassium, both of which are important nutrient families for pets, but are, in fact, toxic to dogs in any form.